deco-sites/alagacate/prompt-deco.md

   </Picture>;
   ```

-- If the user want a way to write text in the CMS, use the `RichText` and set
+- To write long text, like a description or blog post, use `RichText` and set
   the `dangerouslySetInnerHTML` attribute to render the text.
+The text is in
+  markdown format and will be rendered as HTML.
   ```tsx
   import type { RichText } from "apps/admin/widgets.ts";